Conceptual art has always been a mind-blowing kind of art. The art form can sometimes be hard to wrap your head around.

 12 Years Leonardo Painted Mona Lisa’s Lips, Facts Or Fiction?

-There is no evidence to show that Leonardo da Vinci spent 12 years painting the Mona Lisa smile.
+No evidence shows that Leonardo da Vinci spent 12 years painting the Mona Lisa smile.
 Most scholars believe that he painted the painting in 4 years but then had the painting much longer in his possession.
-He could have worked on it a bit or adjusted it when he had it in his possession, but there is no evidence to show that.
+He could have worked on it or adjusted it when he had it in his possession, but there is no evidence to show that.

 By clicking here, you can learn more by reading 12 Years Leonardo Painted Mona Lisa’s Lips, Facts Or Fiction?.